North East Scotland (Scottish Parliament electoral region)

 North East Scotland is one of the eight electoral regions of the Scottish Parliament which were created in 1999.
 Ten of the parliament's 73 first past the post constituencies are sub-divisions of the region and it elects seven of the 56 additional-member Members of the Scottish Parliament (MSPs).
 Thus it elects a total of 17 MSPs.

 The North East Scotland region shares boundaries with the Highlands and Islands and Mid Scotland and Fife regions.

 Constituencies and local government areas

-Since 2011
+2026–present

+As a result of the Second Periodic Review of Scottish Parliament Boundaries the boundaries for the region and constituencies were redrawn for the 2026 Scottish Parliament election.

+2011–2026

 As a result of the First Periodic Review of Scottish Parliament Boundaries the boundaries of the region and constituencies were redrawn for the 2011 Scottish Parliament election.

 1999–2011

 In terms of first past the post constituencies the region covered: